tienanh109/Image-to-GD-for-Termux/README.md

 ========================
 ## Change Log
-- Version: 0.0.2
+- Version: 0.0.3 Beta
-- Fix error of not finding data during conversion
-- fix GD Le data not found
-- Fix bug
+- Add new features
 ========================
 ## Credits
 - Thanks to [GDColon](https://github.com/GDColon) for the nodejs code